paulrouget/servo-embedding-api/README.md

 One `Compositor+Drawable` per native window.

-A `Compositor` holds a list of `Viewport`s.
+A `Compositor` holds a list of `Viewport`.

 A `Viewport` is where a web page is drawn.

 A `PipelinePreview` is a special type of `Viewport` that can mirror a pipeline from another Browser.
 Its dimension don't affect the page layout.

-All `Viewport`s and `PipelinePreview`s have a coordinate, a size, a z-index, an opacity and a background color.
+All `Viewport` and `PipelinePreview` have a coordinate, a size, a z-index, an opacity and a background color.
 All these properties can be changed and animated.

-All `Viewport`s and `PipelinePreview`s are render and clipped by the `Compositor`.
+All `Viewport` and `PipelinePreview` are render and clipped by the `Compositor`.

 A `Browser` (equivalent of Servo's Frame) is the equivalent of a tab.